Policy gradients#

 The update method, as well as the gradient_log_pi method that it calls, are where the policy gradient theorem is applied.
 In update, for every state-action transition in the trajectory, we calculate the gradient and then update the parameters \(\theta\) using the corresponding partial derivative.

 Let’s try this implementation on an example using the REINFORCE algorithm and our logistic regression policy.
-Because our logistic regression policy supports only two actions, we cannot use the 4x3 GridWorld example, so we instead use an even simpler example (who thought that would be possible!) of a Gridword that is 11x1 and has a -1 reward at one end and a +1 reward at the other:
+Because our logistic regression policy supports only two actions, we cannot use the 4x3 GridWorld example, so we instead use an even simpler example (who thought that would be possible!) of a GridWorld that is 11x1 and has a -1 reward at one end and a +1 reward at the other:

 from gridworld import GridWorld